 Ballin PR is a San Francisco-based marketing and pr firm serving interior designers, fashion designers, architects, and product designers.

 We believe in a holistic approach to marketing and build customized campaigns for each client.
-After devising a strategy, we employ tactics (PR, email marketing, social media marketing) to build brands and support bottom line of your business.
+Ballin will devise a strategy, and then employ tactics (PR, email marketing, social media marketing) to build your brand and support bottom line of your business.

 In an increasingly crowded digital space, Ballin PR works closely with clients to bring their stories to life and help them stand out.

 “The Internet is cluttered with content, but not always compelling stories," explains Ballin PR founder Nicole Balin, who has built relationships with music, shelter, and lifestyle journalists, bloggers, influencers, and industry insiders for over two decades.
 "Crafting the right narrative is at the core of good branding."

 Ballin PR is unique in its founder, Nicole Balin, comes from the world of journalism.
 Her ability to identify, craft, and place stories is unparalleled and her special attention to clients combines the accountability of a boutique agency with the reach of a national firm.

 ABOUT NICOLE BALIN